 AHDB Recommended List varieties face stricter requirements

-Crop varieties making their way on to the AHDB’s Recommended List (RL) will now face a more stringent requirement protocol and be reviewed by a committee panel.
+Crop varieties making their way on to the AHDB’s Recommended List (RL) will now face a more stringent requirement protocol and be reviewed by a committee.

-Additional requirements include new target specifications, which raise the bar compared to the long-established minimum standards, and more scrutiny on any significant weakness in a criterion of high or very high importance.
+Additional requirements include new target specifications, which raise the bar compared with the long-established minimum standards, and more scrutiny of any significant weaknesses in criteria which are of high or very high importance.

 So what are the main changes, and how do varieties get recommended?